IST To Celebrate World Space Week 2024 With Focus On Space And Climate Change - UrduPoint

 IST To Celebrate World Space Week 2024 With Focus On Space And Climate Change

-ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2024) The Institute of Space Technology (IST), in collaboration with the National Center of GIS and Space Applications (NCGSA), is all set to celebrate World Space Week (WSW) 2024 through a series of activities in the month of October.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Oct, 2024) The Institute of Space Technology (IST), in collaboration with the National Center of GIS and Space Applications (NCGSA), is all set to celebrate World Space Week (WSW) 2024, marked globally from October 04-10, through a series of activities.

-According to the IST, this annual event is celebrated globally from October 4-10 and endorsed by the United Nations and underscores the critical role of space science and technology in shaping the future of humanity.
+According to an official of IST, this annual event is celebrated globally and endorsed by the United Nations and underscores the critical role of space science and technology in shaping the future of humanity.

 This year’s theme, “Space and Climate Change,” aims to raise awareness of the contributions of space technology in environmental monitoring and climate solutions.